jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 <h2>Development:</h2>

 <h3>Connection with API:</h3>
-I first used Apollo to connect Vue.js to the GraphQL API.
-I tried to respect the best practices that I could find on the internet.
+I used Apollo for the first time to connect Vue.js to the GraphQL API.
+I tried to follow the best practices that I could find on the internet.
 The different calls are found in the "graphql.js" file (/src/config/graphql.js).

 <h3>Router and languages:</h3>